rajaru/csv-mysql/README.md

 			For additional options please refer to Node-Mysql module [documentation](https://github.com/felixge/node-mysql) specifically, the "Connection options" section for custom configurations

    csv - Options to be passed on to the CSV Parser module.
    			For unquoted csv files pass quote parameter as null
 			For additional options please refer to Node-Csv module [documentation](http://csv.adaltas.com/parse/)

+   maxrows: number of rows to insert at a time.
+Improves performance upto a point and tapers afterwards.
+Experiment with your installation.
+			You may have to change mysql --max_allowed_packet parameter (or global) to accommodate larger data inserted in one-go.
+If you can't change it reduce this (maxrows) value.

+   headers: By default first row in the input data is considered as header.
+   			Alternatively you can provide list of columns as array of strings
+			through this parameter.
+Please note, the header columns will be ignored if the target table does not have a corresponding field with the same name.

 ## Installation
     npm install csv-mysql --save